-Cute, but it’s sort of true.
-Spring tends to last for just a few blustery days; November features bitter winds alternating with gray sheets of rain; and the interminably long winter brings a mix of blizzards and ice storms.
+Humor columnist Dave Barry once suggested that Maine’s state motto should be changed to “Cold, but damp,” thereby emphasizing its two primary qualities.
+That’s cute, but it’s also sort of true.
+Spring here tends to last just a few days or weeks (in its place, Mainers refer to “mud season,” the period from, say, mid-March to June); November features bitter winds alternating with gray sheets of rain; and the long winters often bring a mix of blizzards and ice storms.

 Ah, but then there’s summer.
 Summer on the coast of Maine brings osprey diving for fish off wooded points, fogs rolling in poetically from the Atlantic, and long, timeless days when the sun rises well before visitors do.
 (By 8am, it can already feel like noon.)
 Maine summers offer a serious dose of tranquility; a few days in the right spot can rejuvenate even the most jangled city nerves.